 Three rivers encircle Ayutthaya, effectively making it an island.
 Foreign merchants and traders weren’t allowed to settle there, so little satellite villages popped up to house Japanese, Chinese and French immigrants.
 You can peer out across the settlements as you get closer to Ayutthaya, before disembarking to explore.

 Best time to visit Ayutthaya

-This sample itinerary will give you an idea of what is possible when you travel in Ayutthaya, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Ayutthaya, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Ayutthaya